Posted November 14, 2017

-“According to a report released on Tuesday by Forrester Research, Cyber-criminals will up their game in 2018 to drive profits, targeting IoT systems and installing ransomware on mission critical POS systems.
+“According to a report released on Tuesday by Forrester Research, Cyber-criminals will up their game in 2018 to drive profits, targeting IoT systems and installing Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. on mission critical POS systems.

 Attackers will look to ransomware to generate profits from POS as the EMV standard and end-to-end encryption systems take hold, making it virtually impossible to scrape card data.